Macrometacorp/docs/docs/client-connectors/databricks-client/read-from-stream.md

 title: Read from a Stream
 ---

-This page explains how to use the Macrometa Stream Databricks Client Connector to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa streams](https://www.macrometa.com/docs/streams/), allowing you to process and analyze real-time data using Spark's powerful capabilities in a Databricks environment.
+This page explains how to use the Macrometa Stream Databricks Client Connector to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa streams](https://www.macrometa.com/docs/streams/), allowing you read data from Macrometa streams and process and analyze real-time data using Spark's powerful capabilities in a Databricks environment.

 1. Set up source options: